artluai/spoolcast/REVIEW_BOARD_RULES.md

 ## Required Inputs

 The review-board builder must read:
-- current shot list
+- current shot list (with `Chunk` populated)
+- current session config
-- current asset manifest
+- current scene manifest
+- current generated scene illustrations
 - current local preview assets

 It must not read:
 - stale generated preview-data files
 - deleted legacy columns
 - old cached HTML as source
+- preprocessor frame folders (reveal is for the renderer, not the board — show the final illustration instead)

-## Required Content Per Beat
+## Required Content Per Chunk

-Each beat row must show:
+Each chunk card must show:
+- chunk id
+- time range spanning all beats in the chunk
+- combined duration
+- the chunk's generated illustration
+- the list of beats under the chunk, and for each beat:
   - shot id
-- time range
+  - individual time range
-- duration
+  - individual duration
-- script
+  - script / narration line
   - beat description
-- section summary
-- actual visible background asset

 ## Global Review Rule

-If the review board cannot visibly show an asset:
+If the review board cannot visibly show an illustration for a chunk:
-- that asset is not done
+- that chunk is not done

 ## Layout Rules

 The review board should be:
 - image-heavy
+- chunk-organized
 - simple
 - easy to scan